Andre Ward vs. Carl Froch: Froch

 Froch defeated Dirrell on a split decision in England in his opening-round bout.
 Then Froch lost a decision (and his title) to Denmark's Kessler in Denmark in Group Stage 2.

 However, after Kessler dropped out, Froch met Abraham for the vacant belt in Group Stage 3 and won a decision to claim his title.
 Froch advanced to the final in June by scoring a majority decision against Johnson.

-Result
+The fight

 Although the fight was competitive throughout, Ward was able to use his superior speed and movement to help him outbox Froch for the first half of the encounter, neutralizing his attack and beating him to the punch at both distance and close range.
 Ward seemed to ease off in the later rounds and Froch began to edge them, looking the stronger by the end of the bout.
 However, all three judges felt Ward had done enough to become the new unified super middleweight champion.